vegaprotocol/specs/specs/0000-dynamic-validators.md

 of validators which (may) vary over time.
 Since these changes are part of the consensus, and they change the `AppState`, they are ultimately triggered by a `DeliverTx` Transaction.
-The effect of such transaction might not happen immediately, but recorded and executed after a new [`epoch`](TODO: More on this) happens.
+The effect of such transaction might not happen immediately, but recorded and executed after a new [`epoch`](TODO: More on this / link to another spec) happens.

 ## Adding a new Validator

-The process starts with an event from the Bridge which atests that a the contract (TODO: Add Reference) has been executed.
+The process starts with an event from the Bridge which attests that the contract (TODO: Add Reference) has been executed.
 Once this reaches Vega network the event is included in a block (via `DeliverTx`).

 ## Removing a Validator

 In this case the process starts with a Vega transaction sent by the validator who wants to leave the network and unstake its tokens.

+(TODO: Validators me also not want to leave but be required to)

 # Reference-Level Explanation
 The application may set the validator set during `InitChain`, and update it